 Avianca was the flag carrier of Colombia and the oldest continuously operating airline in the Western Hemisphere.
 TACA was the leading airline in Central America.
 In 2009, they embarked on an ambitious merger and brand transformation.
 Based on the aspiration to be the best Latin American airline, Lippincott counseled that a singular brand with a harmonized customer experience would be the most rewarding, albeit challenging, path forward.
 And not until those elements were aligned should the new brand be revealed.

-Brand benchmarking, cross-functional employee work sessions and in-depth customer ethnographies provided the foundation for the brand strategy.
-Through our research, we uncovered a new customer growth segment, the “Latino Moderno.”
-It was a segment the airline would seek to attract in addition to its traditional customers.
-A sophisticated, stylish and tech-savvy frequent flyer, the Latino Moderno is accustomed to, and willing to pay for, a distinct experience.
+World-class brand benchmarking, cross-functional employee work-sessions and in-depth customer ethnographies provided the foundation for the brand strategy.
+As part of the research, Lippincott uncovered a customer growth segment – the “Latino Moderno” – whom the airline would seek to attract in addition to its traditional customers.
+The “Latino Moderno” is a sophisticated, stylish and tech-savvy frequent flyer accustomed to and willing to pay for a distinct experience.

 A shared vision, mission and set of values were developed along with a proprietary customer experience map, which would become the guide for unifying and upgrading the entire passenger experience.
 Based on the rich heritage already associated with the name Avianca in key Latin American markets, Lippincott also recommended adopting the single brand name Avianca.
 To activate the brand verbally, we developed brand messaging, positioning, tone of voice and brand sponsorship guidelines, as well as communications strategies and tools.